 Uneven Skin Tone

-Too much sun also causes irregular coloring or pigmentation of the skin.
-Some areas of the skin appear darker, while others look lighter.
-The sun can also cause permanent changes in small blood vessels, giving your skin a reddish appearance.
+Too much sun causes some areas of your skin to appear darker, while others look lighter.
+It can also make permanent changes in small blood vessels, which gives you a reddish look in places.

 Melasma (Pregnancy Mask)